Contact

 2. live with other participants or individuals of his or her choosing (not including relatives, legal guardians or legally responsible persons as defined in Appendices C-2-d and C-2-e).

 3. This service includes Nursing Support Services and Nurse Case Management and Delegation Services.
-The scope of the Nursing Support Services and Nurse Case Management and Delegation Services is defined under the stand alone service in Appendix C.
+The scope of the Nursing Support Services and Nurse Case Management and Delegation Services is defined under the stand-alone service in Appendix C.

-Supported living services are provided in the participant’s own house or apartment.
+Supported Living Services are provided in the participant’s own house or apartment.

 This Waiver program service includes provision of: